 Submit your 2021/2022 Research & Development Supplementary Return

 The final step in the process is the submission of your RDTI supplementary return.
 If you have enrolled for the RDTI, you will find the ‘Research and Development Supplementary Return’ in your myIR account (it must be filed electronically).

 The supplementary return requires you to provide details about the money you spent on your eligible R&D activities.
 You will need to supply the amounts for different expenditure types like salary costs, contractor costs and depreciation.

 What does the RDTI supplementary return look like in myIR?

 - Preview the myIR screenshots here, to help you prepare your submission.
 Note that this preview is a guide only – your RDTI supplementary return must be electronically filed in myIR.

-- Your pre-approved R&D activities from your general approval application will pre-populate your supplementary return for 2021 and later years.
+- Your pre-approved R&D activities from your general approval application will pre-populate your supplementary return.

 - If there has been a material change to your pre-approved activities there is a box on the supplementary return for you to describe these changes.

 - Still have questions?
 Contact the RDTI team.